Where to meet the Moomins in Finland – a complete guide

 5 minute read

-Moomins are a quintessential part of Finnish culture
+Moomins are an important part of Finnish culture

 The Moomins, those charming and whimsical white trolls, have left a significant mark on Finnish culture and history, and captured the hearts of people around the world.